zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-02-pandas-df.md

-# Activity 2.2: Use pandas to open .csv and .xlsx files and create a DataFrame
+# 2. Use pandas to open .csv and .xlsx files and create a DataFrame

 ## Read: Data and questions